×

 What is a typical expat home or apartment like in Tabuk?

 "A typical expat home or apartment in Tabuk, is often spacious and well-furnished.
 These homes usually come with modern amenities such as air conditioning, a fully equipped kitchen, and high-speed internet.
 The living room is often large and comfortable, with plush sofas and a flat-screen TV.
 The bedrooms are usually sizable, with comfortable beds and ample storage space.
 Some homes may also have a separate dining area and a balcony or patio.
 In terms of location, many expat homes are situated in secure, gated communities that offer additional amenities such as a swimming pool, gym, and sometimes even a small supermarket.
 These communities often have a mix of local and international residents, providing a multicultural environment.
 The design of the homes often reflects the local culture, with elements of traditional Saudi Arabian architecture, but also includes modern, western-style features.
 The homes are usually designed to keep out the heat, with thick walls and small windows.
 Despite being in a desert region, many homes have small gardens or outdoor spaces, often with a shaded area to provide relief from the sun.
 Some larger homes may even have a private swimming pool.
 In terms of maintenance, many expats choose to hire local help for cleaning and other household tasks.
 This is often arranged through the property management company or the landlord.
-Overall, expat homes in Tabuk offer a comfortable and secure living environment, with a blend of local and western influences," said one expat in Tabuk.
+Overall, expat homes in Tabuk offer a comfortable and secure living environment, with a blend of local and western influences," remarked one expat who made the move to Tabuk.

 What is the average cost of housing in Tabuk?